Speedster3030/Chess/README.md

-an attemp at a chess "engine" in Java. very slow move gen and dubious search function, building this project taught me about object oruented programming, and improving on this taught me a lot about proper optimization and writing good code.
+My first attemp at a chess engine in Java.

-This is way beyond repair though, but i have kept this in order to remind myself the importance of gradual improvement and progress
+The code is obviously not up to the Professional Standard, but I'll defend myself by saying that this is the first Object Oriented Program I ever made, and it taught me the basics of how a game program must be written.